LennonLab/Emergence/SimplexPrePrint.md

 Third, many other ecological patterns could also be produced by the Simplex platform, as is.
 Examples are distance decay relationships, growth curves, spatial abundance distributions, body-size distributions, and species-time relationships.
 Fourth, with additional modifications Simplex could produce countless other ecological patterns or even patterns that transcend biological fields, i.e., by simulating evolutionary processes, landscape dynamics, and by attributing genome sequences to individuals.

-Simplex has been designed to combine concepts from several ecological paradigms into a single platform with source code that is readily modifiable.
-By default, Simplex includes the stochastic dynamics inherent to some ecological theories (e.g., neutral theory, stochastic geometry, stochastic resource limitation theory).
-Likewise, Simplex includes the resource-limited growth dynamics of resource limitation theory and chemostat theory, and the inherent species sorting and environmental filtering (i.e., ecological selection) of (meta)community ecology.
-Finally, Simplex includes the lognormal dynamics of a recent macroecological theory, i.e., multiplicative interactions of stochastic variables, in addition to energetic constraints that underpin trade-offs of life history theory (e.g., r vs. K selection).

 To our knowledge, Simplex offers the first IBM approach for testing metabolic scaling theory (Brown et al. 2004).
 Metabolic scaling predicts that the magnitude of basal metabolic rate ($B$) increases with the $^3/_4$ power of body mass ($M$), i.e., $B$ = $M^{3/4}$.